Hydrodynamic limit of the Kob-Andersen model: Introduction

 \section{Introduction}

-The Kob-Andersen (KA) model is an interacting particle system on $\zz^{d}$, where each site of the lattice is allowed to contain at most one particle, and particles could jump to an empty neighboring site only under a certain constraint.
-More precisely, depending on a parameter $k$, every particle jumps with rate $1$ to each of its neighboring sites, provided that the particle has at least $k$ empty neighbors both before and after the jump (so for $k=1$ we obtain the symmetric simple exclusion process).
+The Kob-Andersen (KA) model is an interacting particle system on $\zz^{d}$, where each site of the lattice is allowed to contain at most one particle, and particles could jump to an empty neighboring site only under a certain constraint, conserving the total number of particles.
+More precisely, depending on an integer parameter $k$, every particle jumps with rate $1$ to each of its neighboring sites, provided that the particle has at least $k$ empty neighbors both before and after the jump (so for $k=1$ we obtain the symmetric simple exclusion process).
 This model has been introduced in the physics literature (\cite{KobAndersen}) as one member of a large family of interacting particle systems called \emph{kinetically constrained lattice gases} (KCLGs), which model certain aspects of glassy behavior (see \cite{GarrahanSollichToninelli2011,RitortSollich}).